EdenKupe/anarchysf/pages/0/20,000LeaguesUndertheSea.md

 title: "Stuart Paton - 20,000 Leagues Under the Sea"
 ---

-Respected adaptation of the Verne novel, also  incorporating elements from The Mysterious Island.
+Respected adaptation of the Verne novel, also  incorporating elements from _The Mysterious Island_.

-Described by <a href="biblio.htm#Red Planets"> Mark Bould</a> as "The only adaptation of Jules Verne's novel to  emphasise Nemo's anticolonialism."
+Described by Mark Bould, in _Red Planets_, as "The only adaptation of Jules Verne's novel to  emphasise Nemo's anticolonialism."